Research News - January / February 2022 #7

 The role of CSTI for society... in 10 minutes.

-"If no one asks me what scientific culture is, I know what it is; and if I am asked and want to explain it, I don't know.
-This is the case with CSTI, Scientific, Technical and Industrial Culture, and its role in society, just as it is with the weather or all those things that are totally obvious to us: they are the most difficult to explain.
+"If no one asks me what scientific culture is, I know what it is; but if someone asks me and I want to explain it, I don't know any more.
+So it is with CSTI, Scientific, Technical and Industrial Culture, and its role in society, just as it is with the weather or all those things that are totally obvious to us: they are the most difficult to explain.
 But that's what I have to do now.
 And I only have 10 minutes to do it.

 Press review of research at Avignon University

-On 13 January 2022, an article was published on The Conversation France website by Thierry Dutoit (DR CNRS) and Christel Vidaller (MCF Avignon University) entitled "Cultivated fields and artificial grasslands: when 'ordinary' nature provides a service".
-It focuses on the roles of ordinary nature in providing ecosystem services.
+On 13 January 2022, The Conversation France website published an article by Thierry Dutoit (DR CNRS) and Christel Vidaller (MCF Avignon Université) entitled "Cultivated fields and artificial meadows: when 'ordinary' nature provides a service".
+It focuses on the role of ordinary nature in providing ecosystem services.

 Agenda